Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-NoCommandLine.md

 The Cuis image specified is the most current one.
 The VM specified is the latest one too.

-## On Windows (64 bit systems) ##
+## On Windows ##
 * Create a new folder in your machine using Windows Explorer
 * download [`master.zip`](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/archive/master.zip), saving it to that folder.
 * extract the contents of the zip file right there ("extract here")
-* download [`squeak.cog.spur_win64x64_201807260206.zip`](https://github.com/OpenSmalltalk/opensmalltalk-vm/releases/download/201807260206/squeak.cog.spur_win64x64_201807260206.zip), saving it to yourFolder\Cuis-Smalltalk-Dev-master\ (the folder that was just created while extracting the first zip file).
+* download [`squeak.cog.spur_win32x86_201807260206.zip`](https://github.com/OpenSmalltalk/opensmalltalk-vm/releases/download/201807260206/squeak.cog.spur_win32x86_201807260206.zip), saving it to yourFolder\Cuis-Smalltalk-Dev-master\ (the folder that was just created while extracting the first zip file).
 * extract the contents of the zip file right there ("extract here")
-* drop the Cuis5.0-3610.image over the Squeak.exe file.
-Alternatively, double click on the Squeak.exe file, and when prompted to select an image file, select Cuis5.0-3610.image.
+* drop the Cuis5.0-3610-32.image over the Squeak.exe file.
+Alternatively, double click on the Squeak.exe file, and when prompted to select an image file, select Cuis5.0-3610-32.image.

-## On Windows (32 bit systems) ##
+## On Windows (64 bit systems only) ##
 * Create a new folder in your machine using Windows Explorer
 * download [`master.zip`](https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/archive/master.zip), saving it to that folder.
 * extract the contents of the zip file right there ("extract here")
-* download [`squeak.cog.spur_win32x86_201807260206.zip`](https://github.com/OpenSmalltalk/opensmalltalk-vm/releases/download/201807260206/squeak.cog.spur_win32x86_201807260206.zip), saving it to yourFolder\Cuis-Smalltalk-Dev-master\ (the folder that was just created while extracting the first zip file).
+* download [`squeak.cog.spur_win64x64_201807260206.zip`](https://github.com/OpenSmalltalk/opensmalltalk-vm/releases/download/201807260206/squeak.cog.spur_win64x64_201807260206.zip), saving it to yourFolder\Cuis-Smalltalk-Dev-master\ (the folder that was just created while extracting the first zip file).
 * extract the contents of the zip file right there ("extract here")
-* drop the Cuis5.0-3610-32.image over the Squeak.exe file.
-Alternatively, double click on the Squeak.exe file, and when prompted to select an image file, select Cuis5.0-3610-32.image.
+* drop the Cuis5.0-3610.image over the Squeak.exe file.
+Alternatively, double click on the Squeak.exe file, and when prompted to select an image file, select Cuis5.0-3610.image.

 ## On Mac OS X ##
 * Create a new folder in your machine using Mac Finder